oroinc/documentation/user_guide/data_management_grids.rst

 You can apply filters to choose specific items to be shown in the grid.

-Of course, if there are a lot of contacts, they all won't fit to one page.
+Of course, if there are a lot of contacts, they won't all fit on one page.
 In order to find the required contact in the grid, you can use the grid filters.

-Some filters are available by default, but the set of filters can be modified with check-boxes under the *"Manage Filters"* menu on the left.
-(The list of filters is defined by the system administrator with the *Show Grid Filter* setting of the entity fields).
+Some filters are available by default, but the set of filters can be modified using check-boxes under the *"Manage Filters"* menu on the left.
+(The list of filters is defined by the system administrator using the *Show Grid Filter* setting of the entity fields).

 |